 ‘I’m sorry for your loss.’ he said.

 A British accent drew Blake from his inward focus as he looked up.
 The man was unshaven, his eyes hidden behind sunglasses as he looked at the headstone.

 The man nodded without taking his attention from the headstone.

 His voice was slow and rough with fatigue as he took off the sunglasses and offered his hand to him.
-Blake was taken aback by the pain in the man’s eyes but he took his hand with whatever grace was available to him.
+The pain in the man’s eyes was almost too much to bear.
+Blake took his hand with whatever grace was available to him.

 ‘I killed them and I made it hurt, Blake.
 It doesn’t bring her back but you’ve got to start somewhere, haven’t you?’ he said.